bs135/BSPageOnGithub/_posts/2016-06-18-building-avr-toolchain-for-windows.markdown

 	* Install: extract downloaded packages to you disk, eg.:
 		* `C:\atmel\avr8-gnu-toolchain`
 		* `C:\atmel\avr32-gnu-toolchain`
-	* Update PATH environment variable to these folder:
+	* Update PATH environment variable to these folders:
 		* `C:\atmel\avr8-gnu-toolchain\bin`
 		* `C:\atmel\avr32-gnu-toolchain\bin`
 	* For testing, you can type command `avr-gcc --version` or `avr32-gcc --version` in a Window Command Prompt.